Skip to content

 The life expectancy of a cat with kidney disease depends on several factors, including the stage of the disease at diagnosis, the exact cause of the kidney disease, the cat's age and general health, and the treatment strategy chosen.

-If kidney disease is detected at an early stage and the cat is treated appropriately, it can often live for many years.
-Some cats live 3-7 years or longer with kidney disease diagnosed early and well managed.
+If kidney disease is recognized in an early stage and the cat is treated appropriately, it can often live for many years.
+Some cats live with an early diagnosed and well-managed kidney disease for 3-7 years or more.

 Some important points: